 How do you know which oil is right for each guest?

-– If your guest is fighting off an illness
+– If your guest is fighting off an illness, tap into the natural antibacterial properties of Eucalyptus, Ravensara, or Tea Tree.

 – If your guest is suffering from PMS, Geranium, Clary Sage, Rose, and Jasmine will help balance everything out.
 You can even dilute these oils with a carrier oil, apply the mixture directly to the skin, and cover with a hot towel.
 That will definitely chase those cramps away!